Aaron-terg/poo_project/Projet/src_advanced/README.md

 ##Rules

 - The objective of this game is to conquer the universe.
-You will start with one planet picked randomly between a set of planet. this planet, your planet, will be colored in red and start producing spaceship.
+You will start with one planet picked randomly between a set of planet. this planet, your planet, will be colored in red and start producing spaceships.

-- The number written on the planet is the number of ships you've got. this number will increment every second while you possess the planet.
+- The number written on the planet is the number of ships you've got.
+This number will be incremented every second while you possess the planet.

 - There are other planets around you, your mission, conquer them!
 Send your ships on them to destroy their base and possess it.